MohanaChaitanya25/HAND-CRICKET-GUI/README.md

 # HAND-CRICKET-GUI

-This is a small Hand Cricket GUI game created using Tkinter
+This is a small Hand Cricket GUI game created using Python Tkinter

 ## Technologies Used
 - **LANGUAGE** : PYTHON